Recommends Reforms for Tax-Increment Financing in Around the Nation

 The new report, Tax-Increment Financing: The Need for Increased Transparency and Accountability in Local Economic Development Subsidies makes a number of recommendations for stronger guidelines to ensure TIF becomes more targeted, transparent, accountable, and democratically governed.
 For instance, TIF deals should be:

 - Used only as part of advancing part of a specific development strategy in limited areas.

 - As temporary as possible, with unspent funds promptly returned to the general budget if left unspent after a certain number of years.

 - Capped by the state as a percent of a municipality’s land that can be placed under TIF agreements.

 - Conducted through a fully open and democratic process, with information about TIF projects placed online like other best practices for spending transparency.

 - Accompanied by clear, measure benchmarks for the responsibility of developers.

-“It’s not hard to understand why municipal officials like a sudden infusion of cash and developers like the subsidies, but localities need to ensure that these tools are closely targeted with long-term needs in mind,” said Mercer.
+“It’s not hard to understand why municipal official like a sudden infusion of cash and developers want subsidies, but localities need to ensure that these tools are closely targeted with long-term needs in mind,” said Baxandall.

 The report can be accessed at this link: http://uspirg.org/tifreport